finalnewboutnsi-04-1

 Review your past transactions to spot recurring expenses.
 What do they reveal about your habits?
 Do certain environments, times of the month, or situations drive your spending?

-Ask yourself “why” you made each purchase.
+Ask yourself not just what you purchased, but also what feelings or motivations were driving those decisions.
 Were you bored, stressed, or celebrating?
 Understanding the “why” can help you anticipate and avoid similar situations in the future.

 Bountisphere makes this process easier by helping you track and categorize your expenses automatically, so you can spot patterns without the manual effort.